A Guide to Understand Blockchain Consensus Algorithms

 5. Fault Tolerant

-Another characteristic of Consensus method is that it ensures that the blockchain is fault-tolerant, consistent, and reliable.
+Another characteristic of the Consensus method is that it ensures that the blockchain is fault-tolerant, consistent, and reliable.
 That means, the governed system would work indefinite times even in the case of failures and threats.

 Currently, there are a plethora of Blockchain consensus algorithms in the ecosystem and many more are heading to enter the marketplace.
 This makes it imperative for every Blockchain development company and enthusiastic Entrepreneur to be familiar with the factors that defines a good consensus protocol, and the possible effect of going with a poor one.